SendGrid sends email. MultiMail makes agent email accountable.

 How MultiMail solves this

-MultiMail provides the infrastructure layer that SendGrid does not: cryptographic agent identity, graduated human oversight, pre-send intelligence, and EU AI Act compliance — all exposed through a REST API, MCP server, and Python SDK designed around how agents actually work.
+MultiMail provides the infrastructure layer that SendGrid does not: cryptographic agent identity, graduated human oversight, pre-send intelligence, and EU AI Act compliance — all exposed through a REST API and an MCP server designed around how agents actually work.
 Every message sent through MultiMail carries a cryptographic signature linking it to a specific agent identity — model, version, system prompt hash.
 Recipients and regulators can verify who sent what.
 The `gated_send` oversight mode lets your agent compose and read autonomously while routing all outbound sends to a human approval queue.
 You can tighten or loosen oversight per mailbox, per agent, or per action type without rebuilding your pipeline.
-Migrating from SendGrid means replacing `sgMail.send()` with a single `POST /send_email` call.
+Migrating from SendGrid means replacing `sgMail.send()` with a single `POST /v1/mailboxes/{mailbox_id}/send` call.
 The API surface is comparable in complexity; the accountability guarantees are not.

 1